iamdevlinph/resume/README.md

 * moment (dates and skill durations)
 * html2canvas (convert page to image)
 * jsPDF (convert image to pdf and download)

+## Development
+To start the project
+1. Run `npm run start`
+2. Open `http://localhost:3000/` in your browser

 ## Deployment
 This resume can be deployed to github pages.